-The Student Activities Office, located in the Mund College Center, assists students and organizations in planning educational, cultural, recreational, wellness, social, and student government programs.
+The Student Activities Office, located in the Center for Student Engagement in the Mund College Center, assists students and organizations in planning educational, cultural, recreational, wellness, social, and student government programs.
 Its goal is to enhance the students’ overall learning experiences through out of classroom activities and to develop a community atmosphere among students, faculty, and staff.
 The office encourages students to participate in one or more of the many programs and organizations that are available on campus.
 All student-sponsored activities need to be scheduled with the Student Activities Office.

-For more information about this program, visit www.lvc.edu/leadership
+For more information about these programs, visit www.lvc.edu/leadership

-In keeping with the College’s mission to prepare students for a life of service to others, LVC encourages its students to get involved in volunteerism and community service.
+In keeping with the College’s mission to develop students who value differences among human beings, LVC encourages its students to get involved in volunteerism and community service.
 The staff in the Office of Spiritual Life works with students to coordinate service opportunities that benefit the health and well-being of the local and global community.

-- Work days with the local affiliate of Habitat for Humanity,
+- Work days with the local affiliate of Habitat for Hummanity

 - Service trips to New Orleans and Mississippi